Interacting topological quantum chemistry of Mott atomic limits: Abstract

 \section{Abstract}

-Topological quantum chemistry (TQC) is a successful framework for identifying (non-interacting) topological materials.
-Based on the symmetry eigenvalues of Bloch eigenstates at high symmetry momenta, which are attainable from first principles calculations, a band structure can either be classified as an \emph{atomic limit}, in other words adiabatically connected to independent electronic orbitals on the respective crystal lattice, or it is topological.
+Topological quantum chemistry (TQC) is a successful framework for identifying (noninteracting) topological materials.
+Based on the symmetry eigenvalues of Bloch eigenstates at maximal momenta, which are attainable from first principles calculations, a band structure can either be classified as an \emph{atomic limit}, in other words adiabatically connected to independent electronic orbitals on the respective crystal lattice, or it is topological.
 For interacting systems, there is no single-particle band structure and hence, the TQC machinery grinds to a halt.
 We develop a framework analogous to TQC, but employing $n$-particle Green's function to classify interacting systems.
-Fundamentally, we define a class of interacting reference states that generalize the notion of atomic limits, which we call \emph{Mott atomic limits}.
+Fundamentally, we define a class of interacting reference states that generalize the notion of atomic limits, which we call \emph{Mott atomic limits}, and are symmetry protected topological states.
 Our formalism allows to fully classify these reference states (with $n=2$), which can themselves represent symmetry protected topological states.
-We present a comprehensive classification of such states in one and two-dimensions and provide numerical results on model systems.
+We present a comprehensive classification of such states in one-dimension and provide numerical results on model systems.
 With this, we establish Mott atomic limit states as a generalization of the atomic limits to interacting systems.

 \tocless